10.4 Quality and innovation in youth work

 At the local level, according to the Youth Act, the coordinating body for cross-sectoral cooperation set by the local government is required to gather information on young people's growth and living conditions, and to distribute this information to decision-makers in order to broaden the database the decision-making processes are based on.
 (See more on research and evidence in Youth Wiki/Finland 1.6 Evidence-based youth policy).

 Many NGOs working in the youth field are also producing evidence-based information.
-The Finnish National Youth Council Allianssi has participated in producing surveys on Finnish youth work done in the national youth organisations, the municipalities and the parishes (2019, in Finnish), and national, sub-local and local youth organisations (2021, in Finnish).
+The Finnish National Youth Council Allianssi has participated in producing surveys on Finnish youth work done in the national, sub-local and local youth organisations (2021, in Finnish).
 Taloustutkimus Research Company implemented the latest survey about volunteer work in Finland (2021, in Finnish) on behalf of Citizen Forum.
 Many surveys made in the third sector are implemented with cooperation of various actors, such as the above mentioned scientific associations, youth work centres of expertise, NGOs and private companies.